HorizenOfficial/eon/doc/nativesc/contracts/WithdrawalRequests.md

-**Methods availables**
+**Methods available**

 - getBackwardTransfers

           function getBackwardTransfers(uint32 withdrawalEpoch) external view returns (WithdrawalRequest[] memory);

-     Return a list of all the backward trasnfers executed in a specific withdrawal epoch.
+     Return a list of all the backward transfers executed in a specific withdrawal epoch.

 - backwardTransfer